mathead/pycrypt/docs/solvers.rst

 Further reading
 ===============

-To see the source code of Solvers, check out the API:
+To see the source code of Solvers, you can refer to the API:

 .. seealso::